 Enterprise AI governance tooling is built for organisations with dedicated IT departments, thousands of users, and complex compliance requirements.
-If you're running a team of fifteen people, that tooling is overkill — expensive, complex, and designed for problems you don't have.
+If you're running a team of fifteen people, that tooling is overkill.
+Expensive, complex, and designed for problems you don't have.
 But the alternative of no governance at all creates its own problems: inconsistent usage, security risks, and no way to know what Claude is doing across your team.

 Right-sized governance